On Beauty: Plot summary

 On Beauty centres around two families and their different yet increasingly intertwined lives.
-The Belsey family consists of university professor Howard, a white Englishman and a scholar of Rembrandt; his African-American wife Kiki; and their children, Jerome, Zora and Levi.
+The Belsey family consists of university professor Howard, a white Englishman and Rembrandt scholar; his African-American wife Kiki; and their children, Jerome, Zora, and Levi.
 They live in the fictional university town of Wellington, outside Boston.
 Howard's professional nemesis is Monty Kipps, a Trinidadian living in Britain with his wife Carlene and children Victoria and Michael.

-The Belsey family has always defined itself as liberal and atheist, and Howard in particular is furious when his son Jerome, lately a born-again Christian, goes to work as an intern with the ultra-conservative Christian Kipps family over his summer holidays.
-After a failed affair with Victoria Kipps, Jerome returns home.
-However, the families are again brought closer nine months later when the Kippses move to Wellington, and Monty begins work at the university.
-Meanwhile, the Belsey family is facing problems of its own as they deal with the fallout of Howard's affair with his colleague and family friend Claire.
+The Belsey family defines itself as liberal and atheist, and Howard in particular is furious when his son Jerome, lately a born-again Christian, goes to work as a summer intern with the ultra-conservative Christian Kipps family.
+After a brief and badly ending relationship with Victoria, Jerome returns home.
+However, the families are again brought closer nine months later when the Kipps family move to Wellington, and Monty begins work at the university.
+Meanwhile, the Belsey family is dealing with the fallout of Howard's affair with colleague and family friend Claire.

 Carlene and Kiki become friends despite the tensions between their families.
-The women bond over a painting in Carlene's library, Maitresse Erzulie by the Haitian painter, Hector Hyppolite.
-Carlene tells Kiki that she purchased the painting in Haiti, prior to meeting Monty.
-The women see each other twice more before Carlene passes away from cancer, having kept her illness from her family.
-The Belseys attend Carlene's funeral in London, where Howard consummates an ongoing flirtation with his student, Victoria Kipps.
-While reviewing Carlene's will, the Kipps family discover that Carlene intended for Maitresse Erzulie to be left to Kiki.
-Believing Carlene to have not been of sound mind when making this decision, Monty hangs the painting in his university office.
+The women bond over Maitresse Erzulie, a painting by Haitian Hector Hyppolite in Carlene's library.
+Carlene tells Kiki that she purchased the painting in Haiti prior to meeting Monty.
+The women see each other twice more before Carlene dies of cancer, having kept her illness from her family.
+The Belseys attend Carlene's funeral in London, where Howard has sex with Victoria, now his student and with whom he had an ongoing flirtation.
+While reviewing Carlene's will, the Kipps family discover that Carlene intended Maitresse Erzulie be left to Kiki.
+Believing Carlene to have been of unsound mind, Monty instead hangs the painting in his university office.